eemonn/DishProject/i1_worksheet.md

 test for exceptional code can be found [here](https://code.cs.umanitoba.ca/winter-2022-a02/group-4/dish-project/-/blob/fake-database-emon/app/src/test/java/comp3350/dishproject/tests/persistence/dbTest.java).

 This exception is added to the test class dbTest on the test method exceptionTest() method.
-In DataAcess class we are adding our items(hHomecards) to an arraylist.
+In DataAcess class we are adding our items(Homecards) to an arraylist.
 Initially, we are added 5 items there.
 Therefore, when we are trying to get out any items more than the arraylist holds then it throws
 "outOfBoundException" since it get past the array of items where that index in the array does not have any items.